What is Hedging in the Stock Market?

 Hedging is a crucial tool for investors to control risk.
 Balancing investment risks helps to reduce possible losses and safeguard earnings.
 Investors may decide to hedge for many reasons, including:

-• Market volatility protection: Hedging is valuable for reducing volatility, particularly under erratic or unclear market circumstances.
+• Market volatility protection: Hedging is valuable for reducing volatility, particularly under fluctuating or unclear market circumstances.
 By hedging, investors can reduce possible losses and restrict their exposure to market risks.

 • Diversification: Hedging can help diversify an investment portfolio by mitigating the risks connected to certain assets or industries.
 This may contribute to the portfolio's increased stability and decreased overall risk.

-• Managing downside risk: Investors can minimise their losses if the market swings against their position by hedging to mitigate downside risk.
+• Managing downside risk: Investors can minimize their losses if the market swings against their position by hedging to mitigate downside risk.

 Conclusion